zuozhenggh/learning-library/data-management-library/od4h-bdc-adw/od4h/content.md

     * `ojdbc.properties`: Contains the wallet related connection property required for JDBC connection.
 This should be in the same path as `tnsnames.ora`.

-9. Edit sqlnet.ora and make sure the WALLET_LOCATION parameter points to a valid directory where the wallet is located (WALLET_LOCATION directory).
+9. Edit sqlnet.ora and make sure the **WALLET_LOCATION** parameter points to a valid directory where the wallet is located.
 An absolute path is needed.
-   Example of sqlnet.ora: Assumeming SSL Wallet zip was unzipped under /home/oracle/wallet.
+   Example of sqlnet.ora: Assumeming SSL Wallet zip was unzipped under `/home/oracle/wallet`.

      ```
      WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/home/oracle/wallet")))